opennetworkinglab/onos-p4-tutorial/EXERCISE-1.md

 The P4 starter code already provides support for the following capabilities:

-* Parser for `packet_out` header (if ingress port is the CPU one)
+* Parse the `packet_out` header (if the ingress port is the CPU one)
-* Emit of `packet_in` header in the deparser as the first one.
+* Emit the `packet_in` header as the first one in the deparser
-* For packet-out, skip ingress pipeline processing, and set egress port as specified in the `packet_out` header;
+* Skip ingress pipeline processing for packet-outs and set the egress port to the one specified in the `packet-out` header
-* ACL-like table with all ternary match fields and action to clone packets to the CPU port and hence generate a packet-in;
+* Provide an ACL-like table with ternary match fields and an action to clone packets to the CPU port (used to generate a packet-ins)

-One piece is missing to have complete packet-in support and you have to modify the P4 program to implement it:
+One piece is missing to provide complete packet-in support, and you have to modify the P4 program to implement it:

 1. Open `p4src/main.p4`;